FRC-Utilities/LibDS/example/README.md

 If you are using Linux, you will need to install the following packages:

-- libsdl1.2-dev (for joystick input)
-- ncurses-dev (for text-user-interface)
+- `sudo apt-get install libsdl1.2-dev`
+- `sudo apt-get install ncurses-dev`

+If you are using Mac OSX, just use [HomeBrew](https://brew.sh):

+- `brew install ncurses`
+- `brew install sdl sdl_image sdl_ttf sdl_mixer`

-This project already provides the libraries for Windows and Mac OSX.
+This project already provides the libraries for Microsoft Windows.

 ### License